-Any property owned as a joint tenant (or, in Scotland with a survivorship clause intact) passes outside the Will to the other joint owner.
+Any property owned as a joint tenant (or, in Scotland with a survivorship clause intact) passes outside the will to the other joint owner.
 But this does not mean that the value of the asset is ignored for inheritance tax (IHT) purposes – the value still needs to be included in the estate, though there might be no inheritance tax on it (for example, if it is inherited by a UK domiciled spouse or civil partner).

 Where can I get further information and help?

 GOV.UK gives some information on joint property ownership.

 The personal savings allowance is described in our savers, property owners and other tax issues section.